- MAGGOT BIOLOGY

-One can will be enough to treat the average 2500 sq/ft once and should be applied weekly until the activity stops.
-In general, treating the room with activity is all you will need to focus on but be careful; if they show up in any other room, get it treated too.
+One can will be enough to treat the average 1500 sq/ft once and should be applied as needed.
+When maggots are on the move, they can often times “surge” back within 2-3 days of a treatment..
+In general, treating the room with activity is all you will need to focus on but be careful; if they show up in any other room, get them treated too.

 For large scale problems where you’re seeing them appearing on walls, flooring, carpets, furniture, ceilings, etc, get our BITHOR concentrate.
 Its odorless, can be sprayed or wiped over all these surfaces and will provide long term control of invading maggots.

 Mix 1.5 oz of Bithor per gallon of water and plan on using the mixed gallon over 800-1000 sq/ft of flooring.
 Treat weekly until all activity stops.
 In general, one thorough application will stop the problem unless the source is unknown and coming from a hidden space or outside.

 Use a good PUMP SPRAYER to apply the Defense and make sure you get uniform and equal coverage over all surfaces.

 MAGGOTS IN THE SINK OR TUB ^